hackclub/hackclub/english_style_guide.md

 For simplicity the final comma in a list of elements (usually the one before the 'and' or 'or') is left in the list.

+_Example:_

+_Correct: Make sure to include the HTML, CSS, and JS files._

+_Correct: This guide details standards for developing flexible, durable, and sustainable HTML and CSS._

 ## Other Style Guidelines

 **bold** Titles that are to be omitted from a table of contents should be bolded